 To avoid these problems, we refuse to use commercial fuel pump rebuild kits.
 Instead, we remanufacture the original German diaphragms using gasket material of like quality cut to original dimensions.
 This is in the best interest of the customer to restore proper fuel pump function, maintain originality and keep costs manageable.
 In the process, we make the diaphragm indefinitely rebuildable by replacing the central rivet with a machine screw which can be removed and new gasket material put in place at any time.
 To accommodate our customers, we offer precut gasket material separately for those who which to carry a spare.

-Vintage Werks charges a minimum labor rate of $95 for a basic fuel pump rebuild.
+Vintage Werks charges a minimum labor rate of $135 to $165 for a basic fuel pump rebuild.
 Any parts used or special machining to repair damage or wear, as well as nominal fees for plating services and shipping, are additional.
 Your fuel pump is tested after reassembly to assure the diaphragm is providing pressure within the appropriate range and that the one way valves are seating properly.
 This way the pump will work on installation provided you follow installation procedures outlined in the Bentley manual.
 Failure to follow proper installation procedures on your part may void any warranty on our part.
 Your pump is return shipped to you with flange gasket ready for installation.